mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 ```
 L1: 256KiB
 L2: 1MiB
-L3: 6MiB (shared for all cores)
+L3: 6MiB
 ```

 A simple way of thinking about the cost of reading data is that if reading from L1 has the cost of `1`, the cost of reading from L2 is `10`, the cost of reading from L3 is `100` and the cost of reading from RAM is `1000`.

-When we need to write highly performant code that process a lot of data we want to minimize the foot-print of the data to ensure as much as possible fits into the `L1` cache and that we uses the band-width as efficiently as possible.
+When we need to write highly performant code that process a lot of data we want to minimize the foot-print of the data to ensure as much as possible fits into the L1 cache and that we uses the band-width as efficiently as possible.
 Because of the prefetcher we should read data sequentially.

 ## What is a lot of data?